 - 7.12 The Defined Benefit plan is mature and its funding is very sensitive to future experience.
-A lower than expected investment return would significantly reduce the "actuarial surplus". - 7.13 The chart below shows the impact on the VBI in an adverse scenario where the return is 0% for the year to 30 June 2022 and all other experience is as expected.
-A best estimate return of 4.75% p.a. (net of tax) is assumed from 1 July 2022.
+A lower than expected investment return would significantly reduce the "actuarial surplus". - 7.13 The chart below shows the impact on the VBI in an adverse scenario where the return is 0% for the year to 30 June 2023 and all other experience is as expected.
+A best estimate return of 5.50% p.a. (net of tax) is assumed from 1 July 2023.

-- 7.14 If the return is 0% in 2021/22, the VBI is expected to fall to 105%.
-In the event of large negative return, however, the VBI would likely fall to below 100% (i.e. an unsatisfactory financial position).
-If this occurred, additional employer contributions may be required to restore the Defined Benefit plan's VBI to 100% within the legislated three years. - 7.15 On the other hand, if experience is favourable, an even larger "actuarial surplus" could result.
+- 7.14 If the return is 0% in 2022/23, the VBI is expected to fall below 100% (i.e. an unsatisfactory financial position) and a funding call of approximately \$45m spread over three years is required to restore the VBI above 100% (i.e. a satisfactory financial position).
+The above chart assumes such a call is made.
+In the event of large negative return, however, the VBI would likely fall to even further below 100% (i.e. an unsatisfactory financial position).
+If this occurred, even higher additional employer contributions may be required to restore the Defined Benefit plan's VBI to 100% within the legislated three years. - 7.15 On the other hand, if experience is favourable, an "actuarial surplus" could result.
 The Board would need to consider how to treat such an "actuarial surplus".
 We understand that if this occurs any residual assets would eventually be distributed to relevant Authorities in accordance with Clause A.15 of the Trust Deed.
 The Board may also wish to consider adopting a more defensive investment strategy in order to reduce the investment risk.

-Events since 30 June 2021
+Events since 30 June 2022

-- 7.16 Vision Super has advised that the investment returns for the month of July 2021 for the Defined Benefit plan was 1.51% and 1.55% for the month of August 2021 (equivalent to 20.0% p.a.).
-This is higher than the expected return of 4.75% p.a. and therefore will have had a positive impact on the financial position.
+- 7.16 Vision Super has advised that the investment returns for the month of July 2022 for the Defined Benefit plan was 3.32% (equivalent to 48.0% p.a.).
+This is higher than the expected return of 5.50% p.a. and therefore will have had a positive impact on the financial position.
 We expect the VBI of the Defined Benefit plan will continue to remain above 100%.
-This does not impact our recommendations. - 7.17 The Superannuation Guarantee (SG) Contribution rate increased to 10% from 1 July 2021.
-We understand the Authorities increased the Division C contribution rate to reflect this change. - 7.18 We are not aware of any other events subsequent to 30 June 2021 that would materially impact upon the results of the actuarial investigation of the Defined Benefit plan.
+This does not impact our recommendations. - 7.17 The Superannuation Guarantee (SG) Contribution rate increased to 10.5% from 1 July 2022.
+We understand the Authorities increased the Division C contribution rate to reflect this change. - 7.18 We are not aware of any other events subsequent to 30 June 2022 that would materially impact upon the results of the actuarial investigation of the Defined Benefit plan.